 - Mobile app is installed, registered, and the user is signed in.

-- A cellular or WiFi data signal.
+- A cellular or Wi-Fi data signal is enabled.

 - The location services permission is enabled.